ehmicky/unix-permissions/README.md

   part of the permission related to the current user/process for example.

 Note that permissions are manipulated as strings, not as file paths.
-Which means you must use other utilities (such as [`chmod`](https://linux.die.net/man/1/chmod) or [`stat`](https://linux.die.net/man/2/stat)) to get and set file permissions using those strings.
+This means you must use other utilities (such as [`chmod`](https://linux.die.net/man/1/chmod) or [`stat`](https://linux.die.net/man/2/stat)) to get and set file permissions using those strings.